-Probabilistic and delta maps of a chosen ensembles with plots that focus on the areas where major changes have occurred with a simple way of knowing what ensembles are being compared.
+Probabilistic and delta maps of chosen ensembles, with plots that focus on the areas where major changes have occurred associated with a simple way of knowing what ensembles are being compared.

 The requirements for two ensembles to be comparable are:

 - The modelling grids have the same resolution